rokcej/wier-2021/README.md

 ## Questions

 * If page doesn't exist, should the site be stored in the DB?
+Yes
-* How to know if response is text or not? (e.g. sitemap)
+* How to know if response is text or not? (e.g. sitemap) application/xml Current approach good enough
+* What's a good way to view / manage the DB?
+Pgadmin
+* Should we store the frontier in the DB? (if we stop the crawler while the frontier isn't empty) Yes
+* Should the 5 second limit apply to the domain or IP? (how do we get the IP?)
+Domain is good enough
+* Can we remove # at the end

 ## TODO